Help! I'm being evicted

 To find out your rights, you can check your tenancy type here and then go to the relevant pages in this section.
 For example, if you have a Scottish secure tenancy with the council, go the section on eviction of council tenants to find out your rights.

-A housing adviser at a Shelter advice centre or Citizens Advice should also be able to tell you what your rights are.
+A housing adviser on Shelter Scotland's free housing advice helpline 0808 800 4444 or from Citizens Advice should also be able to tell you what your rights are.
 Use the Advice Services Directory to find help near you.